Juggernaut (character): 2020s

 Juggernaut is eventually granted Krakoan citizenship after the Quiet Council of Krakoa votes to grant citizenship to human relatives of mutants and is appointed to work with Nightcrawler's Legionnaires.
 After months of working in service in Krakoa, Juggernaut is nominated by Marvel Girl as a member for the newest iteration of X-Men.
 Juggernaut is officially elected to the X-Men, much to his surprise and joy, and debuts with the new lineup at the third Hellfire Gala.
 The festivities are cut short when Orchis forces attack the Gala, with many mutants killed in the onslaught.
 Most of the new X-Men are killed by Nimrod, who beats Juggernaut unconscious.

-During the "Fall of X" event, Juggernaut is kept imprisoned at the Henry Gyrich Re-education Center with Cyclops by Orchis, who rigs a bomb to Cyclops that would detonate if the Juggernaut attempts to break free.
-Kitty Pryde was able to sneak in and disable the bomb but was forced to abandon Juggernaut and Cyclops after being detected by Nimrod.
-When Doctor Stasis attempts to transfer the Juggernaut's powers to himself, Firestar (who is working as a double agent for the X-Men against Orchis) helps Juggernaut escape without blowing her cover.
+During the "Fall of X" event, Juggernaut is kept imprisoned at the Henry Gyrich Re-education Center with Cyclops by Orchis, who rigs a bomb to Cyclops that would detonate if Juggernaut attempts to break free.
+Kitty Pryde is able to sneak in and disable the bomb, but is forced to abandon Juggernaut and Cyclops after being detected by Nimrod.
+When Doctor Stasis attempts to transfer Juggernaut's powers to himself, Firestar (who is working as a double agent for the X-Men against Orchis) helps Juggernaut escape without blowing her cover.

 Juggernaut rejoins the X-Men, who have been driven underground after Orchis spreads propaganda to turn the public against mutants and their sympathizers.
-Juggernaut works with the team, other mutants and their non-mutant allies in preparing for their counteroffensive against Orchis, with Juggernaut rescuing Krakoa from Orchis after the living island had been reverted to a shriveled avatar after being deprived of mutant energy.
+Juggernaut works with the team, other mutants and their non-mutant allies in preparing for their counteroffensive against Orchis, with Juggernaut rescuing Krakoa from Orchis after the living island had been reverted to a shriveled avatar upon being deprived of mutant energy.
 Juggernaut engages Orchis' forces but is nearly overwhelmed by their Adamantium weaponry until he is backed up by Apocalypse and Sunfire.